OfficeDev/office-js-docs-pr/reference/manifest/commands/resources.md

-# Resources Element
+# Resources element

-The **Resources** element contains icons, strings, and URLs for the [VersionOverrides](./versionoverrides.md) node.
+Contains icons, strings, and URLs for the [VersionOverrides](./versionoverrides.md) node.
 A manifest element specifies a resource by using the **Id** of the resource.
 This helps to keep the size of the manifest manageable, especially when resources have versions for different locales.
 An **Id** must be unique within the manifest and has a maximum of 32 characters.

 The  **Resources** node defines the following resources.
 Each resource can have one or more **Override** child elements to define a resource for specific locales.